 Each person's to-do list will be a bit different based on the nature of your business and the regulations in your area.
 Making a clear list of tasks right after your meeting will help keep you organized and encourage you to get the work done.

-There are all kinds of arts associations at local, state, and national levels.
-A thorough search will likely turn up several that are relevant to your business.
+There are plenty of arts associations at local, state, and national levels.
+A thorough search should turn up several that are relevant to your business.

 For example, if I were a potter who lived in San Antonio, Texas, I could search:

-All of those searches would give me different results for a variety of arts associations that could possibly provide information that's relevant to my business.
+All of those searches will give you different results for a variety of arts associations that could possibly provide information relevant to your business.

 Do a quick search:

 For example, a local organization would provide more opportunities for you to connect in person with other artists.
 A guild that's specific to your type of craft would have craft-specific information such as product safety requirements for soapers.

 You'll probably find a lot of relevant organizations.
 If you find a few that look interesting but aren't your top priority at the moment, save the links to those organizations for later.
 The services they offer might be more relevant to your needs in the future as your business grows.